 Ameraucana Care Guide

-Generally, Ameraucanas are robust birds that can tolerate and do well in a wide range of temperatures.
+Generally, Ameraucanas are robust birds that tolerate and do well in various temperatures.
 Since they have pea combs, they will hardly suffer from frostbite.

 However, like other chicken breeds, your Ameraucana chickens will need good care to live a long and more productive life.